Peperomia nivalis Miq.

 This species is native to Peru.
 It occurs in the high-altitude ranges of the Peruvian Andes.

 Peperomia nivalis is а cute succulent with upright or prostrate stems that bear boat-shaped leaves with a dark green epidermal window on the top.
 The stems are fleshy and grow up to 6 inches (15 cm) long.
 Leaves are lime green but develop a white dusting and a pink blush in the cooler months.
 They are thick, fleshy, and U-shaped in cross-section.
 Yellow spikes of many tiny yellow flowers sprout from the tip of each stem in summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-The biggest problem facing Peperomia are usually related to watering.
-They like steadily moist soil, but can be very sensitive to overwatering.
-Overwatered Peperomia tend to wilt (paradoxically) or have raised, scab-like protrusions on their leaves.
-Don't be alarmed if your plant loses a few bottom leaves, but massive leaf-drop is usually due to a temperature change or fertilizer problem.
-Lastly, Peperomia are susceptible to mealybugs, so keep an eye out for cottony white masses on the stems or undersides of leaves.
+The biggest problem facing Peperomias are usually related to watering.
+They like steadily moist soil but can be very sensitive to overwatering.
+Overwatered Peperomia tends to wilt (paradoxically) or has raised scab-like protrusions on their leaves.
+Do not be alarmed if your plant loses a few bottom leaves, but a massive leaf drop is usually due to a temperature change or fertilizer problem.
+Lastly, Peperomias are susceptible to mealybugs, so keep an eye out for cottony white masses on leaves' stems or undersides.